 Any new appointments to the corporation are a matter for the consideration of the corporation as a whole.
-The corporation has a search committee, consisting of six members of the corporation, which is responsible for the selection and nomination of any new member for the corporation's consideration.
+The corporation has a Search and Governance Standards committee, consisting of six members of the corporation, which is responsible for the selection and nomination of any new member for the corporation's consideration.
 The corporation is responsible for ensuring that appropriate training is provided as required.